The hiring split is real — and it’s accelerating

 What they screen for

 Volume with verifiable quality: a content portfolio with dates showing consistent output.
 A described workflow, not just tool names.
-Understanding of the human-in-the-loop requirement — where AI output needs oversight and where it can be trusted.
+Understanding of the human-in-the-loop requirement.

-How to demonstrate it: Create a brief case study (one page, PDF or Notion) showing your content production system: inputs, tools, review process, output volume, and one quality metric (time saved, traffic, engagement).
+How to demonstrate it: Create a brief case study showing your content production system: inputs, tools, review process, output volume, and one quality metric.
 Attach it to applications for content-heavy roles.
-It's not common.
-It works.

-If you're building toward this, our 90-day AI upskill plan maps out exactly how to develop the skills systematically, not through random tool experimentation.
+Our 90-day AI upskill plan maps out how to develop these skills systematically.

 Skill 3: AI tool evaluation — knowing what to use when

-The market is full of AI tools that promise to do the same things.
 Marketers who can evaluate a tool quickly — understand its actual capabilities, identify where it underperforms, and decide whether it earns a place in the stack — are rare.
-Most people pick the tool they heard about first and stop there.

 What they screen for

-How to demonstrate it: Write one short comparison of two tools you've actually used — even informally, even as a LinkedIn post or personal blog.
-Having published a tool opinion signals that you have tested something rigorously enough to stake a position on it.
-That's the bar.
+How to demonstrate it: Write one short comparison of two tools you’ve actually used — even as a LinkedIn post.
+Having published a tool opinion signals you tested something rigorously enough to stake a position.

 Skill 4: Data interpretation from AI outputs

-AI tools increasingly generate analytics, performance summaries, and recommendations — not just content.
-The marketer who can take an AI-generated performance report, identify where the AI is right, where it's oversimplifying, and what action to take is the one who gets hired into strategy roles rather than execution roles.
+The marketer who can take an AI-generated performance report, identify where the AI is right, where it’s oversimplifying, and what action to take gets hired into strategy roles rather than execution roles.

 What they screen for